-You are walking through a wall of butterflies.
-You are walking through a wall of beautiful blue butterflies.
+You are floating through a wall of butterflies.
+You are floating through a wall of beautiful blue butterflies.
 A wall of beautiful butterflies with transparent blue wings—a permeable wall of wings.

 Now through another wall.
-You are walking through a wall of vibrant orange monarchs.
+You are floating through a wall of vibrant orange monarchs.
 You permeate the orange wall, the wall of orange-winged butterflies.